BIDS/repro-case-studies/case-studies/rjleveque.md

 We first created a new account on the University of Washington (UW) campus computing system dedicated to this project that could be shared by the three collaborators, with sufficient storage for accumulating simulation results (and securely backed up by campus services).
 On this account we created a git repository that we could all access via ssh to use as our master repository for developing code, and eventually for writing the project reports.
 We did not use GitHub since we wanted a private repository and did not need the web features of GitHub (or Bitbucket) for this phase of the project.

 This project required using some large datasets that are openly available from the [National Centers for Environmental Information (NCEI)](https://www.ncei.noaa.gov/), in particular topography and bathymetry data for running the tsunami model and tide gauge data.
 We downloaded and archived some of this data on the UW account, but did not put it in the git repository since these did not need to be under version control.
 Instead we wrote shell scripts to rsync this data to each collaborator's laptop or other computers as needed. (rsync is a utility on unix-like systems to transfer and synchronize files).
 These scripts were kept in the git repository.
 Similarly we wrote scripts to rsync simulation results from the computer where the simulation was performed back to this account, along with some metadata.
 The new methods being developed for tidal uncertainty were implemented in Python code used for postprocessing the simulation results.
-One collaborator was doing most of the simulation runs, on several different computers, while another was developing and testing the postprocessing code, so rsync'ing the necessary data between laptops via the campus account was convenient, as well as insuring that it results were archived as we went along.
+One collaborator was doing most of the simulation runs, on several different computers, while another was developing and testing the postprocessing code, so rsync'ing the necessary data between laptops via the campus account was convenient and insured that it results were archived as we went along.

 The shared campus account was also used to host webpages so that the visualizations produced from each simulation could be viewed by all collaborators.
 These webpages were also eventually used to share results with the project sponsors and reviewers of our preliminary report.